claytonwramsey/www/_posts/2023-09-17-sixtyfourelo.md

 }
 ```

-An exact bound means that the search can quit early (huzzah!) while looser bounds restrict the
+An exact bound means that the search can quit early (huzzah!), while looser bounds restrict the
 search to comparing against alpha and beta.

 When inserting into the transposition table, we also need to decide how to tag our evaluations.